katymanning/Brainhack-UCalgary/index.md

 Preliminary Schedule:

 Day 1: Lecture Series
 -Introduction to MRI
 -Introduction to electrophys
 -Introduction to modeling
 -Introduction to programming
 -Introduction to machine learning
 -BIDS formatting and data sharing etc.

 Project Pitches
 -Faculty and students present projects and problems that need to be solved -Must provide data using hard drive or online repository

 Day 2 and 3: Brain Hackathon and tutorials
-  -Break into teams that work on a proposed project together (github to be used to share code) -Require outlets for multiple laptops, internet access, and room to work together, white boards -
+-Break into teams that work on a proposed project together (github to be used to share code) -Require outlets for multiple laptops, internet access, and room to work together, white boards, etc.
+-At the end of the weekend, present projects and progress and issues -Creates an environment where multi-disciplinary students work together on hands-on projects -Quickly learn coding skills, problem-solving approaches, and form interdiscpinary collaborations at the trainee level that trickle up to the PI level

 How to edit and format this page: